foooooooooooooooooooooooooootw/Python-LAN-Chat/README.md

 # Python LAN Chat
 A party on your LAN and everyone's invited!

+🎉 We hit 1000+ LoC! 🎉

-This is a simple python GUI chat program that broadcasts on LAN with UDP.
+This is a relatively simple python GUI chat program that broadcasts on LAN with UDP.

 It also listens on LAN on certain ports (default 12345), so anything sent there will be recorded.